sakaiproject/sakai/samigo/README.import_export.txt

     b.
 A more general solution is to enclose the non-XHTML text in CDATA.
 For example:
   <mattext texttype="text/html"><![CDATA[True-False: Ist diese Frage richtig oder falsch?
 (Richtig) ]]></mattext>

-  Note that the XML parser will make no attmempt to validate the enclosed character data, and will then accept non-XHTML and even bad HTML.
+  Note that the XML parser will make no attempt to validate the enclosed character data, and will then accept non-XHTML and even bad HTML.

+7. Workaround for fill-in-the-blank.(SAM-271)
+The workaround is to have some non-blank text in the phrasing of the question, such as THE {ends} do not {justify} the means. instead of
+   {ends} do not {justify} the means.

 --------------------------------------------------